BTCElectrician/ohmni-frontend/docs/refactors/incremental-upgrades.md

 ## Lessons Learned

 **2025-06-22**: During Phase 1, changes were initially made on main branch instead of creating a feature branch first.
 This put production at risk.
 Always create feature branches FIRST, before making any code changes.
 The Git workflow is clearly documented above and must be followed.

+**2025-06-22**: During Phase 2, we properly created a feature branch first (learning from Phase 1).
+However, we discovered that Vercel preview deployments have authentication redirect issues with NextAuth, making it difficult to test authenticated routes on preview URLs.
+For non-breaking UI changes that have been tested locally, it's acceptable to merge to main after local testing.
+Also learned to be thorough with error handling - initially only replaced some alerts, but comprehensive testing revealed ALL error scenarios needed toast notifications.

 Remember: Your working app is an achievement!
 These upgrades make it better, not different. 🚀